munificent/craftinginterpreters/book/types-of-values.md

 ^code disassemble-comparison (2 before, 1 after)

-With that, our numeric calculator has come something closer to a general expression evaluator.
+With that, our numeric calculator has become something closer to a general expression evaluator.
 Fire up clox and type in:

 ```lox
 !(5 - 4 > 3 * 2 == !nil)
 ```

-OK, I'll admit that's maybe not the most useful expression, but we're making progress.
+OK, I'll admit that's maybe not the most *useful* expression, but we're making progress.
 We have one missing built-in type with its own literal form: strings.
 Those are much more complex because strings can vary in size.
-That tiny difference turns out to have implications so large that we need to give strings [their very own chapter][strings].
+That tiny difference turns out to have implications so large that we give strings [their very own chapter][strings].

 [strings]: strings.html